Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

    2. Check that if it has gone out of the while loop the remaining reactions to transfer is not higher than 0
 7. Drop the tip of the last pipette that has been used if it has a tip

-## `vol_distribute_2pips`
+## `vol_pipette_matcher`

 ### Objective
 A function with a set of 2 pipettes and a list of volumes will return the positions and volumes of the elements that each pipette should transfer or distribute

-In case the volume needed is 0, that position will not be in th final output
+In case the volume needed is 0, that position will not be in the final output

 ### Tested systems